List of Game of Thrones characters: Royal court and officials

 is an obedient member of the Kingsguard.
+He is a member of House Trant of Gallowsgrey in the Stormlands.
 He seems perfectly willing to do whatever Joffrey commands, no matter how vile the order.
 In season 1, as Eddard Stark is being arrested, he is ordered by Cersei to bring her Arya Stark.
 Arya's fencing instructor, Syrio Forel, defends Arya from Ser Meryn and is presumably killed.
 Meryn is present at Tyrion's trial for Joffrey's murder, where he recounts some veiled threats Tyrion had made against Joffrey in season 2, while conveniently omitting that he and Joffrey had been beating Sansa Stark at the time.
 In season 5, he attends Tywin Lannister's funeral, accompanying Cersei.
 He is later appointed by the latter to travel as a bodyguard to Mace Tyrell for his meeting with the managers of the Iron Bank of Braavos.
 In Braavos, he attends a brothel and asks for underage girls.
 He is ambushed there and killed by Arya.